 HOW TO EAT FOR OPTIMAL HEALTH AND WELLBEING

 Make gradual, sustainable changes.
-Extreme diets don’t promote good health, you rarely feel good on them and you can’t sustain them.
+Extreme diets don’t promote good health, you rarely feel good and they are not sustainable.

 Our focus should be on consuming the most nutritious foods in their most natural state: Think food from the earth.
 Eat as many dark leafy greens as you can starting at breakfast.
 They are the most nutrient dense foods available to us and are considered “disease preventers.”

 We should eat for pleasure as well as nutritional value.
 Choose nutritious whole foods that you love to help your maintain a healthy weight, and have lots of energy throughout the day.
 Food should not be used as a reward for anything.

 If your goal is to remove unwanted pounds, set goals and attach dates.
 One to two pounds per week is safe and realistic.
 To lose 1 pound per week you need to cut 500 calories from your diet per day; to lose 2 pounds a week you need to cut 1,000 calories per day.
 Don’t rush it but do plan how and when.

-Avoid highly processed foods and calorie-dense foods with little nutritional value: Donuts and muffins at work; chips, pretzels and candy as snacks; cheeseburgers and pizza for lunch; soda or diet soda any time; and a lot other fillers that really shouldn’t be considered food.
+Avoid highly processed foods and calorie-dense foods with little nutritional value: Donuts and muffins for breakfast; chips, pretzels and candy as snacks; cheeseburgers and pizza for lunch; soda or diet soda any time; and a lot other fillers that really shouldn’t be considered food.
 Remember we want to stick to whole foods most of the time.

 Avoid any food or drink that has artificial ingredients or sweeteners.